ssolmonson/ticTacToe-client/README.md

 ## Gameboard JS + HTML representation:

-An array called board of the gameboard coordinates (0 through 8,) will be the basis.
-An on click command, only allowed once per square to change the square to the given player symbol (at start just a 'X' or 'O', eventually plan to modify to unique symbols).
+The board went through a few different iterations (both `new Array(9)` and an empty array were used) while working with the game logic design.
+Ultimately an array with nine empty strings seemed to work best with my thought process.
+In HTML this was referenced by Bootstrap columns using a class of game-cell.
+An on click command was used with the game-cell class to be able to claim that spot for a standard 'X' or 'O', depending on which turn it isaccording to the game logic .

 ## Approach Plan:

-I plan to tackle small problems while still having a larger goal in mind.
-Once I have a bit of framework set, goals for each day will be set.
-I like to think about projects like a building.
+The plan is to tackle small problems while still having a larger goals set.
+Once there is a bit of framework, goals for each day will be set.
+Software development has a similar timeline to that of a new building.
 Starting with framework and scaffolding(Pseudo code, basic starter design), then adding walls (JS), then finishing the inside (cleaning up JS), and finally designing the outside (CSS)

 ### User Stories: